njankowski/dftools/README.markdown

 *Archives all of the files in folder "CUSTOM" (including subdirectories) in the current directory, to a GOB named "CUSTOM.GOB" in the current directory.*

 *Allows files to remain organized before packing.*

+#### labtool (Outlaws)
+**Extract a LAB**

+`python labtool.py extract "OUTLAWS.LAB" "OUTLAWS"`

+*Extracts a LAB named "OUTLAWS.LAB" in the current directory, to a folder "OUTLAWS" in the current directory.*

+*Will automatically create directories that do not exist.*

+`python labtool.py extract -o "OUTLAWS.LAB" "OUTLAWS"`

+`python labtool.py extract --organize "OUTLAWS.LAB" "OUTLAWS"`

+*Extracts a LAB named "OUTLAWS.LAB" in the current directory, to a folder "OUTLAWS" in the current directory.*

+*Will create a subdirectory (within the specified directory) for each file extension in the archive.
+Will place each file into the appropriate subdirectory.*

 #### fmetool
 **Convert an FME**